streamlabs/slobs-virtual-cam-installer/README.md

 # Description

-This Swift application installs the mac-camera-system-extension.
+This Swift application installs the streamlabs/obs-studio mac virtual camera system extension on the user's system.

 # Prerequisites